ServiceNow JSON Payloads

 It creates all the JSON syntax that surrounds the data you select, builds the JSON for relationships between CI types where CI Classes are dependant on each other, it lets you know which attributes can be used for identifying a CI as unique (as defined in your CMDB for each CI class) and warns you if you try and build a payload without an attribute that has been made mandatory for the CI Class in your CMDB.

 It is a valuable tool when building Cookdown Discovery payloads!

 The ServiceNow documentation on the Identification Simulator is good and will amply explain how the tool works, but as we are using the tool to build payloads containing Cookdown Discovery keys we have created the below as supplemental documentation

 Identification and Reconciliation engine limitations

-The only limitation with the Identification and Reconciliation engine itself (and so with Cookdown Discovery) is there is no way to search for records from a table outside of the CMDB itself.
+The only limitation with the Identification and Reconciliation engine itself (and so with Cookdown Discovery) is that there is no way to search for records from a table outside of the CMDB itself.
 Some examples: